 The market value of the fund in Norwegian kroner is impacted by changes in foreign exchange rates.
-See table 9.1 in note 9 Investment risk for an overview of the allocation of the GPFG's investments per asset class, country and currency.
+See table 9.1 in note 9 of the GPFG's investments per asset class, country and currency.
 The change in the fund's market value due to changes in foreign exchange rates is presented in table 10.1.